wp-plugins/dvk-social-sharing/readme.txt

 Have a look at the [frequently asked questions](http://wordpress.org/plugins/dvk-social-sharing/faq/) section for some examples of additional customization.

 == Changelog ==

+= 1.0.1 - November 20, 2013 =

+- Fixed: added settings link to plugins overview page
+- Fixed: "tweet about" option in admin now tweets about the correct plugin.

 = 1.0 - November 17, 2013 =